InteropIO/rest-config-example-node-js/README.md

 ### Application Files

 This example uses application definitions in JSON format located in the `configuration\apps` folder.
-The env variable `APPS_FOLDER` can be used to override the default setting.
+The environment variable `APPS_FOLDER` can be used to override the default setting.

 ### Layout Files

 This example reads and stores layouts from the `configuration\layouts` folder.
-The env variable `LAYOUTS_FOLDER` can be used to override the default setting.
+The environment variable `LAYOUTS_FOLDER` can be used to override the default setting.

 ## User Identity